-The Asisi Panorama at the Pergamon Museum offers a 360° view of the ancient city of Asia Minor.
-While the whole thing is the result of meticulous historical reconstruction, it is also a tribute to intellectual laziness.
+The Asisi Panorama at the Pergamon Museum provides a 360° view of an ancient city in Asia Minor.
+Although the entire display is the product of thorough historical reconstruction, it also pays homage to intellectual lethargy.

-A visit to the Panorama at the Pergamon Museum is optional.
+Visiting the Panorama at the Pergamon Museum is optional

-Since the 2000s, the architect and artist Yadegar Asisi has made a name for himself in the production of monumental panoramas depicting natural landscapes, cities or historical scenes.
-The modus operandi is much the same.
-Digital special effects are applied to a curved surface to give the impression of depth.
-The image remains fixed and only the sound and light effects change the perception.
-For an even more striking effect, the panoramas are exhibited on the inner surfaces of old gasometers, whose circular shape allows for optimal rendering.
-Asisi renamed them "panometers", a neologism derived from the combination of the terms "panorama" and "gasometer.
+Since the 2000s, architect and artist Yadegar Asisi has made a name for himself by creating monumental panoramas that depict natural landscapes, cities, or historical scenes.
+The modus operandi remains largely the same.
+Digital special effects are imposed on a curved surface to create an impression of depth.
+The image stays static, with only sound and light effects altering the perception.
+To enhance the effect, the panoramas are showcased on the interior surfaces of old gasometers, whose circular shape allows for optimal presentation.
+Asisi renamed these as "panometers," a neologism derived from combining panorama and gasometer.

-The monumental dimensions of the Asisi Panorama at the Pergamon Museum make it impressive.
-The vast circular room provides a unique feeling of proximity and immersion.
-A first approach is to walk around it to notice the diversity and generosity of the scenes suggested by the panorama.
-The stage is also vertical.
-In the centre of the room, a huge observation tower allows you to gain height several dozen metres above the ground.
-By climbing the stairs, the stage is rediscovered.
-Ancient Pergamon reveals its cattle market, its temples, its theatre and countless scenes of life in a dazzling horizon.
+The monumental scale of the Asisi Panorama at the Pergamon Museum makes it quite awe-inspiring.
+The expansive circular room offers an unmatched sense of proximity and immersion.
+The initial approach entails walking around to appreciate the diversity and richness of scenes suggested by the panorama.
+The spectacle is vertical too.
+A gigantic observation tower at the room's center allows you to ascend several meters above the ground.
+By climbing the stairs, the scene is rediscovered.
+Ancient Pergamon reveals its cattle market, temples, theater, and countless life scenes on a stunning horizon.

-The Asisi Panorama in the Pergamon Museum offers an attractive and easily accessible concept.
-The whole thing appeals to spontaneous impressions, where wonder is provoked by the monumental and grandiloquent staging.
-If culture is to be accessible to all, there are pitfalls that it must avoid.
-Classical culture does not have to seek out one-upmanship, spectacle at all costs and an approach based solely on the instantaneous.
+The Asisi Panorama in the Pergamon Museum offers a compelling and easily comprehensible concept.
+The entire experience appeals to spontaneous impressions, where awe is evoked by the monumental and bombastic presentation.
+If culture is to be accessible to all, there are traps to avoid.
+Classic culture does not need to resort to competition, spectacle for spectacle's sake, or an approach solely based on the instantaneous.

-The work is distinguished by its remarkable completeness and its detailed reproduction of a historical scene.
-This praise is well deserved.
-On the other hand, the result is mixed from a technical point of view.
-Up close, the image is not sharp and shows some imperfections.
-Furthermore, the choice of a still image is debatable, which makes the whole thing a new Uncanny Valley.
-A huge wallpaper where sometimes dubious patterns appear.
-Thus, the room attendants have fun showing visitors the defects and anachronisms hidden in the huge fresco: a watch, a plastic bottle, a character with two left arms.
-Whether they are oversights or winks from the artist, these easter eggs seem out of place.
+The work stands out for its incredible completeness and detailed depiction of a historical scene.
+This acclaim is well-deserved.
+However, from a technical perspective, the outcome is somewhat mixed.
+Up close, the image is blurry and displays some imperfections.
+Moreover, the choice of a still image is questionable, rendering the whole experience a new Uncanny Valley.
+It's like a giant wallpaper with sometimes questionable patterns.
+Thus, room attendants often amuse themselves by pointing out the mistakes and anachronisms hidden in the vast fresco to visitors: a watch, a plastic bottle, a character with two left arms.
+Whether these are oversights or the artist's inside jokes, these easter eggs seem out of place.

-If Yadegar Asisi did not invent panoramism, at least he was able to renew it to the point of opening the doors to recognition.
-His work is in the realm of entertainment.
-The Pergamon Museum is opening up to modernity, but this openness comes at a price: "an immense accumulation of spectacles".
+While Yadegar Asisi didn't invent panorama art, he certainly reinvigorated it to the point of gaining recognition.
+His work belongs to the realm of entertainment.
+The Pergamon Museum is embracing modernity, but this openness comes at a cost: an immense accumulation of spectacles.

-The initiatory climb to the top of the observation tower
+The transformative climb to the top of the observation tower

 An excessive price